symbol/symbol-docs/source/guides/network/running-a-test-net-node.rst

 This guide will walk you through the process of **setting up your own node** to join Catapult’s public **test network**.

 The test network mirrors the same **technology** and **features** of the future main public network.
-For example, it allows you to experiment with the offered Catapult’s transaction set without having to worry about losing valuable assets by mistake, as the currency used in this network does not have any real value.
+As the currency in this network does not have any real value, it allows you to experiment with the offered Catapult’s transaction set without losing valuable assets by mistake.

-.. note:: The network **might be offline or replaced without previous notice** because it is used extensively for testing purposes.
+.. note:: The network **might be offline or replaced without notice** because it is used extensively for testing purposes.
 If you want to work in your own private test network, we recommend you to install your environment locally for learning and development purposes.

 *********************
 Hardware requirements